peak-ai/platform-global-images/workflow/python/ds-pack/1.1.0-base-python-3.11.6/README.md

 # workflow-python-ds-pack-1.1.0-base-python-3.11.6
 The workflow-python-ds-pack image contains a set of the most commonly used dependencies in addition to the essential packages that are required for running Peak Workflows.
+This also comes pre-installed with peak-sdk and dbt.

 ## Image details
 ### Base image